natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Wing%20Loong%20I.md

 The first PLAAF UCAV in service and one of the earliest UCAVS from Asia, although having a missile with lesser penetration to USA/Russia counterpart, if utilized properly, it can do sufficient damage to enemy team with high precision; while players has to think twice for when to deploy an UCAV or alternatively deploy fixed-wing jets/rotorcrafts.

+Like all other strike drones, the Wing Loong becomes available in any GRB match BR 9.7 or higher - meaning an 8.7 lineup, in a full uptier, can encounter the Wing Loong and other strike drones.

 == General info ==
 === Flight performance ===
 {{Specs-Avia-Flight}}